jeremite/jeremite.github.io/about/index.md

 Every week I spend at least 4-6 hours on it. <br>
 I am in the Third Wave of Coffee Movement, so I love Manual Brewing: <br>
 "Pour-over, Chemex, Siphon Brewing, etc".
 I even got a Certificate for that. <br>
-I love traveling, taking in different culture <br>
+I love traveling, taking in different cultures <br>
 ...... <br>

 But, **I love data the most**.